ssssam/nightbus/README.md

     remote=origin
     track=master

-    # Update our clone of mainline gcc.git, and exit if there are no changes
-    # FIXME: a `git clone-or-update` wrapper would make this neater.
-    echo "Updating clone of $repo branch $track" mkdir -p $sourcedir; cd $sourcedir
+    echo "Updating clone of $repo branch $track"

-    if [ -e '.git' ]; then
-        git remote set-url $remote $repo
-        git checkout -B $track $remote/$track
-        output=$(git pull $remote $track)
+    # This helper function comes from nightbus/library.sh and is documented
+    # there.
+It will clone the repo if necessary and update it if necessary.
+    # It returns false if there were no new changes.
+    if ensure_uptodate_git_branch_checkout "$sourcedir" "$remote" "$repo" "$track" \
-        if echo $output | grep -q 'Already up-to-date' && [ "$force" != "yes" ] ; then
+            || [ "$force" = "yes" ] ; then
-            echo "No changes in remote Git repo, exiting." exit 0;
-        fi
-    else
-        git clone $repo --branch=$track --origin $remote . fi
+        # This only runs if there were new changes in the repo, or if the user
+        # passed `--force` to Night Bus.
+        cd $sourccedir

-    configure_args="--enable-languages=c,c++,fortran --disable-bootstrap"
+        configure_args="--enable-languages=c,c++ --disable-bootstrap"

         echo "Running build"
         mkdir -p build
         cd build
         ../configure $configure_args
         gmake
+    else
+        echo "No changes in remote Git repo, exiting." exit 0
+    fi

+- name: gcc-test
+  description: Runs the GCC test suite.
+  commands: |
+    set -e

+    sourcedir=~/autobuild/gcc-incremental
+    cd $sourcedir/build

     echo "Running test suite"
     gmake check

-- name: gcc-package
-  description: Run a clean package build of GCC
-  commands: |
-    # Commands go here to build a package of whatever format...
 ```

 A task set executes one at a time.
-So first 'gcc-incremental-build-and-test' runs
+So first 'gcc-rebuild' runs on all hosts.
+If
-on all hosts.
-If any hosts fail, the sequences is aborted once the last host has
+any hosts fail, the sequences is aborted once the last host has finished.
+If
-finished.
-If the test was successful, all hosts start the next task 'gcc-package'.
+the test was successful, all hosts start the next task 'gcc-test'.

 We need a directory to store logs for the tasks.
 For testing, create one in the
 current directory, and then run the tasks: